-3. For telemarketing process, calls made in particular telecom circle should be originated from that telecom circle PSTN only and designated series numbers should be used only.
+3. For the telemarketing process, calls made in a particular telecom circle should be originated from that telecom circle PSTN only and designated series numbers should be used only.

 4. In case of cloud infrastructure of Call center, the call center should be hosted within India.

 5. VOIP and PSTN should not be mixed or terminated on same device or the solution in such a manner that it bypasses tolls.

 6. The domestic service providers and the international service providers need to be completely separated, with no communication between the two.
 Additionally, the international service providers can’t access the domestic PSTN network